robertobatts/aws-certification-notes/notes/08-rds-aurora-ec.md

 - Network in/out must be encrypted using SSL

 ![[iam-auth-token.png]]

+### RDS Proxy
+- Fully managed database proxy for RDS
+- Allows apps to pool and share DB connections established with the database
+- Improving database efficiency by reducing the stress on database resources (e.g. CPU, RAM) and minimize open connections (and timeouts)
+- Serverless, autoscaling, highly available (multi-AZ)
+- Reduced RDS and Aurora failover time by up to 66%
+- Supports RDS (MySQL, PostgreSQL, MariaDB) and Aurora
+- No code changes required for apps, just set the url connection string to the proxy
+- Enforce IAM Authentication for db and securely store credentials in AWS Secret Manager
+-  Never publicly accessible, must be accessed from VPC

 ## Amazon Aurora
 - Aurora is a properietary (not open sourced)